Find out if your business is eligible to apply for workers through the FNQ DAMA

 How to find an Australian worker

-If you want the Cairns Chamber of Commerce's endorsement to get overseas workers under the Far North Queensland Designated Area Migration Agreement you have to show that you have not been able to get suitably qualified and skilled Australian citizens or permanent residents to fill positions.
+If you want the Cairns Chamber of Commerce's endorsement to nominate overseas workers under the Far North Queensland Designated Area Migration Agreement, the Chamber needs to be satisfied that you have not been able to recruit suitably qualified and skilled Australian citizens or permanent residents to fill positions.

 Local recruitment options